taehyounpark/queryosity/README.md

 ### 4.2 Propagation of variations through selections and counters

-The rest of the analysis interface remain the same, whether an action is `lazy` or `varied`:
+The analysis interface works the same way, whether an action is `lazy` or `varied`, meaning:
 - Any column evaluated from varied input columns containing will be varied correspondingly.
 - Any selections and counters performed with varied columns will be varied correspondingly.

-The propagation of variations that may or may not exist in different actions occur "in lockstep" and "transparently", meaning:
+The propagation of variations across multiple actions occur "in lockstep" and "transparently", meaning:
 - If two actions each have a variation of the same name, they are in effect together.
 - If one action has a variation while another doesn't, then the nominal is in effect for the latter.